Have you ever had a question and didn’t know where to find the answer? If so, you’ve come to the right place.

-Such employees are most commonly referred to as Professional Caregivers or Home Care Aid see our Programs and Services section for more details on how SASI’s Home Care Services can help.
+Such employees are most commonly referred to as Professional Caregivers or Home Care Aides.
+See our Programs and Services section for more details on how SASI’s Home Care Services can help.

 What can a consumer expect from a home services agency licensed by the IDPH?

-SASI is licensed as a Home Services Agency and a Home Services Placement Agency through the Illinois Department of Public Health Home Health’s, Home Services, Home Nursing and Placement Agency licensure.
+SASI is licensed as a Home Services Agency through the Illinois Department of Public Health Home Health’s, Home Services, Home Nursing and Placement Agency licensure.
 Only an agency can be licensed, not individuals.
 Though many of our home care aides have training as Certified Nursing Assistants, we are a nonmedical agency and do not monitor these licenses.
 Click here to read what you can expect from an agency licensed by the Illinois Department of Public Health.